 What is the Genus Species?
 Abies balsamea

-Remember, many companies may use a substitute species or a combination of species that will not offer the therapeutic benefit you are looking for.
-Even though they may share some similar properties they are not at all the same.
+Remember, many companies may use a substitute species or a combination of species that may not support the body and mind in the same capacity.

 What Part of the Plant is Used?
 Leaves and branches